To find your way around, please roll over

 ❏ Except where specifically attributed to others, all text on this website is the work of David Johnson, a journalist based in London, who learnt his trade under the gifted and demanding editor Charles Wintour (yes, indeed, father of Anna) on the world’s most stimulating metropolitan newspaper, the Evening Standard (founded 1827) which had previously been credited with helping shape the Swinging Sixties.
 In the Seventies the Standard published six editions a day, six days a week, and was circulated throughout greater London, to Britain’s major provincial cities and a dozen international capitals.

 As a staffer at the Standard by day, Johnson edited a column on young London called On The Line, named after Eddy Grant’s 1979 hit Living On The Front Line.
 By night, while freelancing for the edgy new magazines The Face and New Sounds New Styles, his forays into Britain’s gregarious world of youth culture yielded such unrepeatable reportage that it soon made sense to carry a camera and snap for the moment.
 The results established his monthly review of UK nightlife in those style magazines long before there were enough club-nights to warrant listings in city events guides.
 Simultaneously our hack was also moonlighting and editing the twice-weekly music pages of a national newspaper which shall remain nameless, but was shrewd enough to dedicate one of those pages to dance music.

-Evidently, for about five years, he didn’t get much sleep but did produce the stuff you find online here today.
+Evidently, for about five years, he didn’t get much sleep but did produce the stuff you find online here today, some of which ended up in anthologies such as The Faber Book of Pop, 1995.
 All of which would, let’s hope, meet with Charles’s liberal-minded expectations.
 His catchphrase was: “Ferchrissakegetitright!”
 Do feel free to disagree with this previously untold slice of subcultural history.
 Johnson couldn’t be everywhere at once.